 In a single phrase, the PAINE 15 is “A TRAILERABLE MINI-YACHT.”
-The yacht is light enough to be easily trailed behind a moderate sized automobile—no truck or SUV or surge brakes are required.
-Or of course it can live on your mooring or boat hoist, or in a slip.
-A custom-fitted galvanized trailer with integral tongue-extender makes launching and retrieving a snap.
-The carbon fiber mast requires no stays and is simply swung up into place just as is done on the original H12, excepting that the rigging-less carbon fiber mast weighs one third as much!
-She is virtually impossible to capsize, and easy to sail mile after mile without athletic ability.
+At 1000 pounds the yacht is light enough to be trailed behind the moderate sized automobile that you already own—no truck or SUV nor surge brakes are required.
+Or of course it can live on your mooring or boat hoist, or in a marina slip.
+A custom-fitted highest quality galvanized trailer with integral tongue-extender that has been designed and made available makes launching and retrieving a snap.
+The carbon fiber mast requires no stays and is simply swung up into place just as is done on the original Herreshoff 12 ½, excepting that the rigging-less carbon fiber mast weighs one third as much!
+She is impossible to capsize, and very difficult to swamp but unsinkable if you do, and easy to sail mile after mile without athletic ability.
 You sit “in” her, not “on” her, and there is no need for “hiking out”—you sit on bench seats with properly angled seatbacks (coamings) at just the right height.
-In enough wind, of course, she could be swamped but has forward and aft flotation tanks to keep her afloat.
 And in the off-season she fits right into your garage where you can perform the yearly maintenance yourself at near negligible expense, and proudly show her off to your dinner-guests.

 This design is featured in my recent book; THE BOATS I’VE LOVED- 20 Classic Sailboat Designs by Chuck Paine.
-This is a beautiful, full colored, first class book which give you lots more information on this design, and can be purchased on this website.
-It’s fun reading, and will teach you a lot about small boats of very high quality.
-I have devoted my career to yachts of the highest quality, and this is one of the best of them.
+This is a beautiful, full colored, first-class book which give you lots more information on this design, and can be purchased elsewhere on this website.
+It’s fun reading, and will teach you a lot about small boats of very high quality which are, and have always been, my stock in trade.